 She went on to study Art History at the American University of London.
 And then lived in New York, where she worked for Vanity Fair magazine.

 With such cosmopolitan life, she speaks five languages fluently: her paternal Spanish, her maternal Portuguese, plus French, Italian, and English.

 A low-profile relationship with a Monegasque royal

 The South American and the Monegasque hit it off.
 They are very private about their relationship.
-But the duo has been together since at least 2004 -the year they were first photographed together in Spain.
+But the duo has been an item since at least 2004 -the year they were first photographed together in Spain.

 In 2013, they wed in a civil ceremony in Monaco.
 And in 2014, in a religious and very private one in Gstaad, a ski town in Switzerland.